t-troebst/Deep-Wallwars/README.md

 ## GUI Font Setup

-The GUI includes a bundled DejaVu Sans font (`assets/gui/fonts/DejaVuSans.ttf`) for reliable text rendering across all platforms.
-No additional setup is required.
+The GUI includes a bundled DejaVu Sans font (`assets/gui/fonts/DejaVuSans.ttf`) for reliable text rendering across all platforms which gets bundled into the binary at build time, so no additional configuration is needed.

+## Contributions

+Contributions are welcome, please make sure to setup the formatting pre-comit hook with the `setup-hooks.sh` script in the repo.